Aesthetic Surgery of Virginia: Enrique Silberblatt, MD

-The distinction between plastic surgeons and others is important because at this time in Virginia, a wide variety of physicians and non-physicians who have varying levels of education and training are performing cosmetic surgery while proclaiming qualifications equivalent to a plastic surgeon that is certified by the American Board of Plastic Surgery.
+The distinction between plastic surgeons and others is important because a wide variety of physicians and non-physicians who have varying levels of education and training are currently performing cosmetic surgery in Virginia while proclaiming qualifications equivalent to a plastic surgeon that is certified by the American Board of Plastic Surgery.

-The definition of “plastic surgeon” is sometimes confused with “cosmetic surgeon”, yet there may be significant differences in the education, training and experience of plastic surgeons and other surgeons.
+The term “plastic surgeon” is sometimes confused with “cosmetic surgeon,” yet there may be significant differences in the education, training, and experience of plastic surgeons and other surgeons.
 Virginia law defines the requirements for licensure as a medical doctor.
 These include educational requirements (going to an approved medical school, where students are educated about medicine) and training requirements (residency training, where students learn the practical skills needed to treat patients).

 The Virginia Code also describes the requirements for educational institutions to be recognized by the state as sufficient to appropriately prepare students for the field of licensure.
 These institutions (medical schools and residency programs) must be accredited by nationally recognized and independent certifying organizations.
 Medical school diplomas are not recognized by the State of Virginia as valid for licensure unless the school has fulfilled the requirements of these certifying organizations.